Ventura Alvarado: Santos Laguna

-Raised in Phoenix, Arizona where he played youth soccer with Tuzos 93 at age 11, 12 and 13, Alvarado signed with Club América in 2008 as a teenager.
-He worked his way up the ranks in the América's academy, starting with the Tercera Division team, moving to the U-17 team in 2009–10, to the Segunda Division team in 2010–11, and to the U-20 team in the 2011–12 season.
-With the U-20 team, he was a regular in the squad that won the 2012 U-20 Clausura championship.
-In June 2012, he played every minute for Club América U-20 in the U-20 Copa Libertadores, where the team finished third.

-Alvarado became involved with the first team in the 2012–13 season and made his debut in a Copa MX match in July.
-On February 16, 2013, he debuted in Liga MX, replacing Raúl Jiménez at 86 minutes.
-He was loaned to Necaxa for the 2013–14 season.

-Alvarado returned to América for the 2014 Apertura and started both legs of the final as América won its 12th title.
+Inter Miami

 On July 29, 2021, Alvarado signed with MLS side Inter Miami as a free agent.
 Following the 2021 season, Alvarado's contract option was declined by Miami.

 International career

 On March 22, 2015, Alvarado was summoned for the first time to the United States soccer team with a view to two friendly matches in Europe.
 Despite accepting the call of the American coach Jürgen Klinsmann, at that time, the soccer player still he could choose to officially represent either Mexico or the United States in the future.
-Alvarado made his debut for the United States on March 25, 2015, entering the second half in a friendly match against Denmark in which the Americans fell 3-2.
+Alvarado made his debut for the United States on March 25, 2015, entering the second half in a friendly match against Denmark in which the Americans fell 3–2.
 He started for the first time with his team on April 15, 2015.
-2015 in the 2-0 victory of the United States over Mexico.8 Alvarado was included in the preliminary roster for the 2015 Gold Cup, making this the first time he was called up to an official tournament.
+2015 in the 2–0 victory of the United States over Mexico.8 Alvarado was included in the preliminary roster for the 2015 Gold Cup, making this the first time he was called up to an official tournament.
 He was confirmed on the final 23-player roster on May 23, 2015.
 He was a starter in the first match of the tournament against Honduras, definitively linking his international career to the North American team after debuting in an official tournament with it.11 He was summoned to play the 2015 Concacaf Cup where Mexico defeated the United States and qualified for the 2017 FIFA Confederations Cup.

 Originally eligible for both his native United States and Mexico via his Mexican parents, Alvarado expressed interest in both national teams.
 Ultimately, he debuted for the United States in a 3–2 loss against Denmark on March 25, 2015.
 He was cap tied to the United States on July 7, 2015, when he started the opening match of the 2015 CONCACAF Gold Cup versus Honduras.